Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 EAP type

-Select the Extensible Authentication Protocol (EAP) type used to authenticate secured wireless connections.
+Select the Extensible Authentication Protocol (EAP) type to authenticate secured wireless connections.
 Select EAP-TLS.

 • Client Authentication – Client certificate for client authentication (Identity certificate): Select the SCEP profile created previously in the Creating a SCEP Certificate Profile section.
 This certificate is the identity presented by the device to the server to authenticate the connection.
 Select OK to save your changes.